How Rheumatoid Arthritis Affects the Feet

-• Swelling around the area
+• Swelling and pain in the feet

 If you have any questions, please feel free to contact our office located in Tipton, IN .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.